JanAdamiak/FastAPI-sample-project/README.md

 All of them will be listed below.

 ## Running the project
-To run the project locally you have to [install Docker on your machine] (https://docs.docker.com/get-docker/).
+To run the project locally you have to [install Docker on your machine](https://docs.docker.com/get-docker/).

 Then you can try building the Docker image by using:
 `sudo docker build . -t myapp`